strimzi/strimzi.github.io/_posts/2023-01-22-auto-restarting-connectors.md

             sha512sum: 7a32ab28734e4e489a2f946e379ad4266e81689d1ae1a54b6cd484ca54174eb52f271ed683f62e2fd838f48d69a847c11a6dbb4d31bf9fc5b7edd6f5463cd0b5
 ```

-And once the Connect cluster is running, we can finally create the connector.
+When the Kafka Connect cluster is running, we create the connector.
 Notice, that it enabled the auto-restart feature and configures the connector to have its task fail after receiving 6 messages.

 ```yaml